 Tax Penalty Details and Exemptions

-Most people are now required to have “minimum essential coverage” through an employer, a government health program or a health plan they purchase themselves.
-Those who do not have health insurance will pay a tax penalty.
+Under current law, most people are required to have “minimum essential coverage” through an employer, a government health program or a health plan they purchase themselves.
+Those who do not have health insurance in 2018 will pay a tax penalty.
 Some people qualify for an exemption from this requirement, and they do not have to obtain health insurance or pay a tax penalty.

 When consumers file their tax return, they will have to enter information about their coverage (or their exemption) on their tax return.
 If consumers do not maintain minimum essential coverage during the year and do not qualify for an exemption, they will pay a tax penalty to the Internal Revenue Service on their tax return for that year.